 The groundwater flow into the DCCP is represented by a one-dimensional steady-state model.
 In this model, the groundwater migrates horizontally in the uppermost aquifer in the direction of the DCCP.
 For the Bottom Ash Basin (BAB), the groundwater flow entering the DCCP is the flow going through a cross-sectional area that has a length equal to the length of the DCCP adjacent to the BAB with potential coal combustion residual (CCR)-related impacts and a height equal to the saturated thickness of the permeable sand unit within the uppermost aquifer (Table 3.3).
-For the Gypsum Management Facility (GMF), the groundwater flow entering the DCCP is the flow going through a cross-sectional area that has a length equal to the saturated thickness of the equal to the saturated thickness of the "Shallow Sand Unit" of the uppermost aquifer (Table 3.5).
+For the Gypsum Management Facility (GMF), the groundwater flow entering the DCCP is the flow going through a cross-sectional area that has a length equal to the length of the DCCP adjacent to the GMF with potential CCR-related impacts and a height equal to the saturated thickness of the "Shallow Sand Unit" of the uppermost aquifer (Table 3.5).
 It was assumed that all the groundwater flowing through the uppermost aquifer discharges to the DCCP.